Hub Initiatives & Events

 Replicating the successful luncheon we held with colleagues from Montgomery College, academic partner staff and faculty will be invited to a meet-n-greet event with professional peers in related programs from other local community colleges.

-Montgomery County Council Candidate Forum
+Montgomery County Executive Candidate Forum

 Industry Sector Hub Sponsor: Public Service, Education & Social Sciences

-USG is planning to host a Montgomery County Council Candidate Forum for the 2026 primaries—and potentially the general election—to provide the campus community and the broader public with an opportunity to engage with candidates and learn about their platforms.
+USG is planning to host a Montgomery County Executive Candidate Forum for the 2026 primaries—and potentially the general election—to provide the campus community and the broader public with an opportunity to engage with candidates and learn about their platforms.
 USG aims to raise awareness of the campus and its nine university partners, promote civic engagement among students, faculty, and staff, and strengthen connections between higher education and local government.
 In designing and implementing the forum, faculty and students will play an active role, helping shape the format, questions, and outreach strategies to ensure a meaningful and educational experience for participants.
 The event will be conducted in a neutral, non-partisan manner, giving all candidates equal opportunity to participate and attendees a clear view of community issues.

 Exhibition Day